zhanghang1989/ResNet-Matconvnet/README.md

 # ResNet-Matconvnet

-This repo trains or fine-tunes Deep Residual Network on ImageNet or your own dataset.
-It is a Matconvnet implementation of ["Deep Residual Learning for Image Recognition",Kaiming He, Xiangyu Zhang, Shaoqing Ren, Jian Sun](http://arxiv.org/abs/1512.03385).
-This repo is created by [Hang Zhang](http://www.hangzh.com).
+This repository is a Matconvnet implementation of ["Deep Residual Learning for Image Recognition",Kaiming He, Xiangyu Zhang, Shaoqing Ren, Jian Sun](http://arxiv.org/abs/1512.03385).
+You can train Deep Residual Network on ImageNet from Scratch or fine-tune pre-trained model or your own dataset.
+It This repo is created by [Hang Zhang](http://www.hangzh.com).

 ### Table of Contents
 0. [Get Started](#get-started)